montagao/montagao.github.io/blog/homegym/index.md

 ---
-title: 5 Reasons To Get A Home Gym
+title: On 5 Reasons To Get A Home Gym
 date: 2020-11-28
 description: top 5 reasons to get a home gym
 layout: post